Prostitution in Vietnam: Foreign sex workers

-There was also a sizeable number of Chinese sex workers who were present in Vietnam at the time.
+There was also a sizeable number of Chinese sex workers in Vietnam at the time.
 Their clientele was likely more narrowly focused on the significant populations of Chinese men located throughout the Indochinese colonies then.
-Significantly, an attempt in 1903 by the Saigon authorities to subject places that house Chinese entertainers to the same regulations as all other brothels in the city did not go well, as the Chinese Chamber of commerce in Saigon intervened to argue that the new regulations were dehumanizing as well as to force the authorities to refrain from imposing new regulations.
+An attempt in 1903 by the Saigon authorities to subject the places that housed Chinese entertainers to the same regulations as all other brothels in the city did not go well, as the Chinese Chamber of commerce in Saigon intervened to argue that the new regulations were dehumanizing as well as to force the authorities to refrain from imposing new regulations.